 Section 7(5) of the Arbitration Act, 1991 reflects an explicit legislative intention to override an otherwise applicable arbitration clause.
 The words of the provision state that “the court may stay the proceeding with respect to the matters dealt with in the arbitration agreement and allow it to continue with respect to other matters”.
 This means that the court can either stay the arbitrable matters before it or allow them to proceed.
 Logically, a discretionary ability to grant a partial stay also includes the power to refuse a partial stay.
 The only interpretation that gives meaningful effect to the discretionary language of s.
 7(5) is one that confers on judges the ability to allow both arbitrable and non-arbitrable disputes to proceed in court.
 An assertion that a court can never stay arbitrable matters under s.
 7(5) renders the opening phrase — “may stay the proceeding with respect to the matters dealt with in the arbitration agreement” — superfluous.
 By interpreting the provision to apply only to non-arbitrable matters, s.
 7(5) adds nothing to a judge’s existing discretion.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including class action litigation.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters ranging from straightforward contract and partnership disputes to complex multi-party commercial claims including class action litigation.

 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online for a consultation.